Skip to contents

 data

-A MidarExperiment object .
+A MidarExperiment object containing the dataset.

 variable